-At EQONEX, accounts have the option to trade perpetual futures with leverage.
+At EQONEX, accounts have the option to trade futures with leverage.
 This means that each dollar of notional exposure can be funded with a smaller amount of capital.

 Leverage: the ratio between your margin balance and the notional exposure of your portfolio.

 Total Notional Position = Position Size * Mark Price

 Account Leverage = abs(Total Notional Position) / Total Account Margin